vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ### Mesmer segmentation model

-The Mesmer model performs whole-cell segmentation of tissue imaging data.
-The input to the model is two-channel imaging data.
+The Mesmer model performs whole-cell segmentation of multiplexed tissue imaging data.

+Data format: The Mesmer model expects two channels of imaging data.
 The first channel must be a nuclear channel (such as DAPI).
 The second channel must be a membrane or cytoplasmic channel (such as E-Cadherin).
+If you did not acquire a membrane channel in a particular experiment, you instead supply an empty channel and the model will default to nuclear segmentation for the nuclei in the image.

-The Mesmer model was trained on [TissueNet](https://datasets.deepcell.org/), and thus is designed to handle multiplexed imaging data of tissue samples.
+Image types: The Mesmer model was trained on [TissueNet](https://datasets.deepcell.org/), and thus is optimized for segmenting multiplexed tissue samples.
 It will **not** perform well on data from other modalties, such as H&E, IHC, cell culture, etc.

+Image resolution: For optimal results, the supplied data should have a physical size of 0.5um per pixel.

+Outputs: The Mesmer model produces two segmentation masks.
+The first segmentation mask contains the whole-cell predictions, and the second contains the nuclear predictions.
+Within the masks, each cell is assigned a unique integer value, with the pixels which belong to each cell being given that value.

 Note: The DeepCell.org predict page allows users to specify which channel is the nuclear channel and which is the membrane channel, thus supporting data that is not properly formatted.
-However, all of the other ways to access the Mesmer model (see below) expect the input data to be properly formatted.
+However, all of the other ways to access the Mesmer model (see [Running pre-trained models in the cloud](#running-pre-trained-models-in-the-cloud) and [Running pre-trained models locally](#running-pre-trained-models-locally)) expect the input data to be properly formatted.

 <table width="700" border="1" cellpadding="5">